flamedfury/flamedfury.com/src/posts/2024/2024-01-10-an-easy-web.md

 These examples underscore the personal aspect of websites catering to individual passions, hobbies, expressions, or documentation without focusing on business, sales, professional branding, or self-promotion.
 Websites offer an adaptable canvas for self-expression and sharing, going beyond the conventional structure of a blog.
 Sure, they could be smashed into blog format, but they would lose appeal and charm.

-The emphasis lies in propelling the small, open, and independent web to greater heights by empowering a broader spectrum of people to commence their online journey.
-What's indispensable here are tools that can be effortlessly set up and used by non-developers, devoid of complex coding or terminal usage.
+The emphasis lies in enabling the small, open, and independent web to broader audiences by making it easier for a wider range of people to begin their online journey outside the walls of the silos.
+What needs to exist for this to happen are tools that can be effortlessly set up and used by non-developers, devoid of complex coding or terminal usage.
 These tools should ideally be easily deployable in a self-hosted or shared hosting environment.

 Enhancing the accessibility of independent web creation will enable more individuals to freely share their diverse experiences across the web.

 Ultimately, it's about creating a more inclusive digital space **for everyone**.
+Laters.